The abundant use of fresh herbs in Vietnam cooking and cuisine one of the most striking observations we made while

-Built in 1999, The Vietnam Cookery Center is actually the first cooking center in Vietnam.
+Built in 1999, fun Saigon cooking class was the first cooking center in Vietnam.
 Unlike most cooking schools, this center offers both classes for tourists and professional chefs.

 Located in the core of Saigon, The Vietnam Cookery Center is by itself a remarkable historic building.
 It was built in 1930 by the French and is one of the last colonial building developed in downtown Saigon.

 The funny part of the story is that the building was supposed to be for the Saigonese Elite.
 As the first concrete building in Asia, the French architect made a cultural mistake.
 He built the building like in France where the space under the roof was divided into small rooms for the servants.

 Well, in Asia, the tradition is to worship the Gods over your head, not the servants.
 As a result, none of the rich Vietnamese accepted to live there.

 Situated on the top floor of the building, the Vietnam Cookery Center has a very nice large terrace where we cooked part of our dishes.
 It also offers a splendid view of the local area called the “Golden Triangle.”
 This was the perfect place to create our Vietnamese dishes.

 Saigon Cooking Classes for Professionals and Tourists